Your shopping cart is empty.

-I know it doesn’t look like it, but this shot started when my good friend Daniel Bommarito (bommaritoart.com) and I decided to take a road trip to Arizona.
-We wanted to get some shots of Upper Antelope Canyon, the famous slot canyon on Navajo land near the town of Page on the northern border of Arizona.
+I know it doesn't look like it, but this shot started when my good friend Daniel Bommarito (https://bommaritoart.com) and I decided to take a road trip to Arizona.
+We wanted to get some shots of Upper Antelope Canyon, the famous slot canyon that's located on Navajo land near the town of Page, on the northern border of Arizona.
 We ended up going from the ocean to the desert and back.

 Daniel and I first met about a year before this trip.
-I flew out to San Diego for a conference.
-I’m always stoked to go back to Southern California.
-Plus, my big brother, Danny, lives on Coronado Island, just across the bay from San Diego.
+I flew out to San Diego to attend a conference for work.
+I'm always stoked to go back to Southern California.
+Plus, my big brother Danny lives on Coronado Island, just across the bay from San Diego.

-There just happened to be an art fair right down the street from Danny’s house and Daniel happened to have a booth there.
+There just happened to be an art fair right down the street from Danny's apartment and Daniel happened to have a booth there.
 My brother met him while I was at my conference and took me back the next day.
 Daniel and I hit it off right away.
-In fact, we ended up making plans to meet at Coronado Beach the next morning for a session of shooting waves.
+In fact, we ended up making plans to meet at Coronado Beach the next morning for a session of wave photography.

 My brother walking down to the art fair and stopping to talk to Daniel is another one of those little decisions that ended up having a big impact.
 My brother is on the quiet side and tends to keep to himself.
 So, I'm lucky that he struck up a conversation with Daniel that day.
 Daniel and I have shot together many times since that first day in the water.

-So, fast forward about a year and we’re headed out to Arizona.
-I flew from Miami to San Diego, picked up a rental car, and headed over to pick Daniel up.
-We loaded his gear into the car and immediately headed out.
-The next day, we arrived in Page and found the guides to take us out to Antelope Canyon.
-We were able to shoot both Upper and Lower Antelope Canyon that day.
+So, fast forward about a year and we're headed out to Arizona.
+I flew from Miami to San Diego, picked up a rental care, and headed over to pick Daniel up.
+We loaded his gear into the care and immediately headed out.
+The next day, we arrived in Page and found the guides to take us out to Antelope Canyon. we were able to shoot both Upper and Lower Antelope Canyon that day.

 The next day, we drove from Page to Zion National Park, arriving in the afternoon.
 It was late enough that it was worth it to wait until sunset to get some shots.
-Since we’d waited for the sun to set, it just seemed like it made sense to wait a few more hours until it was really dark.
-We wanted to try and get some shots of the starry sky, since there weren’t really any clouds.
+Since we'd waited for the sun to set, it just seemed like it made sense to wait a few more hours until it was really dark.
+We wanted to try and get some shots of the night sky, since there weren't really any clouds that night.

 After that, we started driving back towards California.
 We made it just a little past Las Vegas and stopped for the night.

-We made it to Laguna by late morning.
+We made it to Laguna by later morning.
 The cameras were loaded into water housings.
 Wetsuits were donned.
 Fins were dug out of suitcases.
-It’s probably fair to say that we were pretty tired after the breakneck pace of the previous couple days but, growing up in Southern California, there’s one thing I know about the water……. it’s refreshing!
+It's probably fair to say that we were pretty tired after the breakneck pace of the previous couple days but, having grown up in Southern California, there's one thing I know about the water....it's refreshing!